Top 10 NBA Champions In History

 This article was last updated by on

-With some of its brilliant games and big names, NBA has jazzed up the whole sports world.
+NBA Champions!!
+With some brilliant games and big names, NBA has jazzed up the whole sports world.
 But with 30 different teams in their league, which one claims the top spot as the NBA champions in history?

 With over 75 years of history, the NBA is one of the four major professional sports leagues in the United States and Canada.